ktechhydle/mprun_repo/README.md

 	> Smooth selected path elements (if not already smoothed) with the Savitzky–Golay Filter.
 - Close Path Tool:
 	> Close selected path elements into solid shapes.
-- Add Text Along Path Tool:
-	> Brings up the `Text Along Path` panel, and allows you to type text along selected path elements (the text font and color is also customizable with the `Characters` panel).
 - Name Tool:
 	> Name selected elements to whatever name you want (canvas items are not nameable with this tool).
 - Duplicate Tool: